chocolateboy/scope-css-selector/README.md

 Returns a custom `scope` function which can be used to scope CSS selectors with the specified [options](#options) baked in.

-As with the default `scope` function, the default options can be overriden by supplying new options as the second argument:
+As with the default `scope` function, the default options can be overridden by supplying new options as the second argument:

 ```javascript